Cy-Hub/Cy/README.md

 Cy
 ==

-Cy is a development environment for the "world-wide hack" -- a world-wide collaborative search through the space of useful software components.
+Cy is a development environment for the World Wide Hack -- a worldwide collaborative search through the space of useful software components.
 It is an effort to re-imagine the craft of programming, with inspiration from Bret Victor's [Learnable Programming](http://worrydream.com/LearnableProgramming/), and with a focus on frictionless collaboration.